AI-S2/linux-/README.md

-What is the difference between cp and mv commands?
+What is the difference between cp and mv commands? cp command for copies a file or directory, while mv command for moves or renames a file or directory.

 How do you delete files and directories in Linux?
+To delete files and directories in linux use command rm for files and rmdir for directories

 What is the command to rename the file? mv command for rename the file

 Which commands do you used to read the file?

 What is the difference between head and tail command?
 How will you list the hidden files?
 What is the purpose of the cat command?